Skip to Content

 Surprise #4 was that our train home was 30 minutes delayed, which would have been nice to know as we could have spent more time at the Palace.
 Upon arriving back in Ayutthaya, all the tuk-tuk drivers were asking double what we paid to get there, but we politely declined all of them until we found someone willing to do it for a fair price.

-Surprise #5 was the parade we encountered on the tuk-tuk ride back to our condo rental.
+Surprise #5 was the elephant parade we encountered on the tuk-tuk ride back to our condo rental.
 This was the opening day of the Ayutthaya World Heritage Fair and there was a large & very colorful parade blocking the road and we had front row seats.
 The kids especially enjoyed the painted and beautifully decorated elephants.

 We could have taken the easy way out and hired a private driver, but it’s the misadventures and surprises along the way that make travel so much fun.
 We had a great time today!